 sense.
 This includes standard functions, and others specified by format

-attributes (see Function Attributes), in the printf
+attributes (see Function Attributes), in the printf,

-(an X/Open extension,
+scanf, strftime and strfmon (an X/Open extension,

 not in the C standard) families (or other target-specific families).